 Empathy.
-People whose primary focus is themselves aren’t very likeable.
-On the other hand, people who are able to step outside themselves and understand and relate to others rate much higher on the likeability scale.
+People whose primary focus is themselves aren’t very likable.
+On the other hand, people who can step outside themselves and understand and relate to others rate much higher on the likeability scale.

 EQ Connection.
 Regardless of how you’re feeling inside, there are some things you can do on the outside – such as making nice gestures toward others and offering compliments – to demonstrate empathy and build rapport.
-Emotionally Intelligent people are able to easily put themselves in the shoes of another, and their words and actions are genuine (they don’t come across as fake!).
+Emotionally Intelligent people can easily put themselves in the shoes of another, and their words and actions are genuine (they don’t come across as fake!).

 Realness.
-Authenticity and genuineness (not expertise) inspires trust and credibility.
+Authenticity and genuineness (not expertise) inspire trust and credibility.
 When you’re open and honest, others won’t have to guess your motivations or intentions; they’ll trust what they see.

 EQ Connection.
 Focusing on your credibility requires boosting your self-awareness.
 Emotionally intelligent people are willing to talk about themselves in a candid, non-defensive manner.
 They also recognize how their feelings and behavior affect others, providing them control over potentially alienating behavior.